Frequently Asked Questions

 How often do we connect?

 The amount of time spent connecting varies for each child and school.
 How you connect, when and how long a session lasts depends on a number of variables, including the child’s age, school schedule, treatment schedule, and agreement with the school and teacher.
 Connections can occur individually between the child and one student, a few students, or as a full class.
 Connections can consist of a 5-minute check in or a 1-hour class period.
 As always, start small and expand from there.

 What do you mean by "connecting?"

-For Hopecam, connecting is when a child virtually interacts with their friends, family and classmates over the internet using a video chat program such as Skype.
+For Hopecam, connecting is when a child virtually interacts with their friends, family and classmates over the internet using a video conferencing program.
 Our goal is to connect each homebound child with their classmates for social purposes.

 What does Hopecam cost?

 For you, nothing.
 Hopecam will provide all the necessary equipment that the child does not already have, as well as equipment for the school.